Rishav9852Kumar/Rishav9852Kumar/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: You can Connect with me on [Linkden](linkedin.com/in/rishav-kumar-iiitranchi) [/ Gmail 📧](rishavkumaraug2000@gmail.com) [/ Leetcode](https://leetcode.com/rishavkumaraug20005212/) [/ Codechef](https://www.codechef.com/users/rishavkum_123) [/ geeksforgeeks](https://auth.geeksforgeeks.org/user/rishavkumaraug20005212/practice/) [/ stackoverflow](https://stackoverflow.com/users/16449946/rishav-kumar?tab=profile)
 - 😄 Pronouns: HE/Him
-- ⚡ Fun fact: People when talk to me assume me to know a lot about any given topic but the fact is i am the least of the two aware on any specific topic.
+- ⚡ Fun fact: People when talk to me assume me to know a lot about any given topic but the fact is i am the least among the two aware on that given topic.